Indubala Bhaater Hotel: Sequel

 Subhashree Ganguly mentioned in an interview that despite the success of the series, there would not be any second part to Indubala Bhaater Hotel.
 She mentioned "It's a limited edition and bringing a second part just owing to the success of the first part would be an insult to the legacy of the character of Indubala.

 Controversy

 Veteran singer Jayati Chakraborty expressed her disappointment after her song was deleted from the series.
 She mentioned that she does not want to lose faith as music is a matter of faith to her.
-She said, if one loses faith faith, the song's word don't touch the heart, irrespective of whether it's a Tagore song or any other.
+She said, if one loses one's faith, the song's word don't touch the heart, irrespective of whether it's a Tagore song or any other.
 This sparked an online criticism against the makers.
 Later, the director Debaloy Bhattacharya clarified that the song sung by her has not been removed; it would be released in the next part.
 Subsequently, her song was released alon with full album of the series.